NGO Monitor: Activities

-Lawfare
+Legal activities

 Rashid Khalidi has called NGO Monitor an organisation that opposes legal means against Israel and at the same time a proponent of the use of legal means against those who criticise Israel.
 Sabine Lang writes that NGO Monitor has focused on the use of legal means to limit funding to NGOs.

 Neve Gordon, writing in Law & Society Review, describes the term as part of a campaign to portray human rights as a national security threat and to impede organizations that expose human rights abuses, using NGO Monitor's activities as one of its main examples.

 In January 2010, Steinberg brought a case before the European Court of Justice arguing that it was wrong of the European Commission to withhold some of the contents of over 200 financial documents that NGO Monitor had requested regarding the funding of Israeli and Palestinian NGOs.
 In November 2012, the court said that NGO Monitor could not receive the financial documents regarding 16 projects of human rights organizations in Israel, calling it "in part, manifestly inadmissible and, in part, manifestly lacking any foundation in law".
 The EU said "that the Middle East is an unstable region, and therefore such information may pose a danger to human rights groups".
-Steinberg said, "for over 10 years the EU has been keeping the information regarding funding of NGOs in complete secrecy.
-My conclusion is that they have something to hide.
-In addition to a violation of basic principles of government transparency, the secret funding is trying to manipulate the democratic process in Israel."
-Michael Sfard, a lawyer specializing in international human rights law, said Steinberg "invents demons and then chases them....
-All the data about the donations of foreign countries to Israeli human rights organizations are published on the Web sites of the organizations, as required by law."